 Ph.D.
 Graduate Program

 The Department of Earth and Planetary Sciences is a small yet nationally ranked program with opportunities for scholarship in many research areas that lead to a Ph.D. degree.
-These include mineral physics, crystal chemistry, thermodynamics, seismology and tsunamis, tectonics, seismic tomography, hydrology, sedimentary and isotope geochemistry, radiogenic isotope geochemistry, and sedimentology/stratigraphy, to name a few.
+These include mineral physics, crystal chemistry, thermodynamics, seismology and tsunamis, tectonics, seismic tomography, geobiology, sedimentary and isotope geochemistry, radiogenic isotope geochemistry, and stratigraphy/sedimentology, to name a few.

 To learn more about our program and the application process, please read through this web page using the links to the left.
 We welcome your inquiries.
-Please contact directly any faculty members whose research activities are of interest to you, or write to either of our Interim Directors of Graduate Admissions, Patricia Beddows or Brad Sageman, or our Program Assistant.
-Send your inquiries to firstname.lastname@example.org.
+Please contact directly any faculty members whose research activities are of interest to you, or write to either our Interim Director of Graduate Admissions, Patricia Beddows, or our Program Assistant Alexis McAdams.
+Send your inquiries to email@example.com.

 The last SPREE - (left to right) Prof. Suzan van der Lee, graduate student Emily Wolin, alumnus Simon Lloyd, and Ben Rice, went to northern WI to remove a seismometer, part of the Superior Province Rifting EarthScope Experiment

 Graduate student Greg Lehn loads samples into the Triton thermal ionization mass spectrometer in Prof. Andrew Jacobson's radiogenic isotope clean laboratory.